fastai/course-v3/docs/start_gradient.md

 <img alt="ready" src="/images/gradient/ready.png" class="screenshot">

-Next from your your jupyter notebook, click on 'course-v3' and you should look at something like this:
+Next from your jupyter notebook, click on 'course-v3' and you should look at something like this:

 <img alt="nb tuto" src="/images/jupyter.png" class="screenshot">